BennyCollins/advert-analysis/README.md

 - The final process: carried out in the main body of the **find_significant_colours** function.
 - A process used to counteract the effects of data dredging:
     - When oversampling leads to a statistically significant p-value being computed that may be false or misleading.
-- The standard significance level is 0.05: a computed p-value lower than 0.05 is considered to show statistical significance.
+- The standard significance level is 0.05: a p-value lower than 0.05 is considered to show statistical significance.
 - The Bonferroni correction divides the significance level by the number of permutation tests that have been carried out:
-    - Our function determines the new significance level by dividing 0.05 by the number of colours in *colour_p_value_dict* returned by **superior_click_colour_p_values**.
+    - Our function determines the new significance level by dividing 0.05 by the number of colours in *colour_p_value_dict*.
 - Iterates through colours in *colour_p_value_dict*: if a colour's p-value is below the new significance level, the colour and associated p-value are added to a dictionary, *significant_colours*, which is then returned.

 ### generate_heatmap